Jay Peak Resort

 Dry Hill Ski Area is geared towards families, with gentle slopes, a snow tubing park and a complete instructional program for kids, including skiing and snowboarding lessons.
 After some winter fun, warm up at the relaxing outdoor Fireside Lounge before heading out again.
 The resort is located in New York State, about a three-hour drive from Montreal.

-Dry Hill has offered at-par pricing to Canadians for 35 years.
+Dry Hill has offered at-par pricing to Canadians for over 35 years now.
 Canadians can use the loonie at par for lift tickets, skiing or snowboarding lessons, as well as equipment rentals.

 18160 Alpine Ridge Rd.